Climax mine: History

-The extraction of molybdenite hit its highest during World War I, when the army realized that the Germans were using molybdenum as an alloy to strengthen and increase the durability of their weapons and tanks.
+The extraction of molybdenite hit its highest during World War I, when the army realized that the Germans were using molybdenum as an alloy to strengthen and increase the durability of their tanks and other weapons.

-The Climax Molybdenum Company re-opened the mine in 1924, and it operated the mine nearly continuously until the 1980s.
-The mine was shut down between 1995 and 2012, because of low molybdenum prices.
-The mine's current owner, Freeport-McMoRan Copper & Gold, continued to work on environmental cleanup of past operations while holding the mine ready in the event of market changes.
+The Climax Molybdenum Company re-opened the mine in 1924, and operated it nearly continuously until the 1980s.
+The mine was shut down between 1995 and 2012 due to low molybdenum prices.
+The mine's owner, Freeport-McMoRan Copper & Gold, continued to work on environmental cleanup of past operations while holding the mine ready in the event of market changes.

 In December 2007 Freeport-McMoRan reported that it planned to reopen the Climax mine and that production should start in 2010.
-An initial $500-million project involves the restart of open-pit mining and construction of state-of-the-art milling facilities.
-The company stated that the Climax mine has "... the largest, highest-grade and lowest-cost molybdenum ore body in the world.".
+An initial $500-million project involved the restart of open-pit mining and construction of state-of-the-art milling facilities.
+The company stated that the Climax mine had "... the largest, highest-grade and lowest-cost molybdenum ore body in the world.".
 The remaining ore reserves are estimated to contain about 500 million pounds of molybdenum, contained in ore at an average molybdenum percentage of 0.165%.
 Production was expected to be about 30 million pounds per year, starting in 2010.

 Due to lower molybdenum prices, Freeport-McMoRan announced in November 2008 that it was deferring the plan to reopen the Climax mine.
 At the time, the company had spent about US$200 million preparing for a restart of the mine, with an estimated US$350 million more needed to complete the capital improvements and reopen.

 In May 2012, following a 17-year shutdown, the Climax mine reopened and resumed shipment of molybdenum.